javadr/quran/README.md

 # The quran package
-Copyright © 2015-2023
+Copyright © 2015-2024

-The package is prepared for typesetting the holy Quran.
+The package is designed for typesetting the Holy Quran.
-This work provides several macros for typesetting the whole or any parts of the holy Quran based on its popular divisions.
+It offers several macros for typesetting the entire text or specific sections, based on its traditional divisions.

 ## Sample Usage